 1. Choose a good sewing machine

-If you want to be a good sewer, then you need a good sewing machine.
+If you want to be a good sewer, then you need how to sew with a machine.
 This will be your best friend for the years that you will be sewing, so you want to make sure that you buy one that will truly be an investment.
 But if you are a complete beginner, you might want to stay away from models that are too complicated as you will only get frustrated learning all the added features.
 Keep it basic and simple at first so that you will not have tempted to give up because it’s too hard to operate.
 Look for a sewing machine that can be simple enough to operate but can also handle more complicated projects.
 You can check out The Tool Report’s sewing machine reviews for a more detailed review of sewing machine brands for all skill levels.

 2. Make sure that you read the sewing machine manual properly